Last Updated:

 Cape-Town-Atlantic-Chapmans-self-drive-SS-27911203

 Load shedding first happened for a few weeks all the way back in 2008 and South Africa has struggled with periodic load shedding every few years since then.
-However it seems to have become a semi-permanent fixture since 2022/23.
-However it varies considerably with several months going by with very little load shedding.
-In the past it only happened in summer when air-conditioning ramps up demand.
-However, occasionally a maintenance issue in winter brings on a few days of load-shedding.
+It became almost a permanent fixture during 2022/23.
+However it varied considerably with several months going by with very little load shedding.

 How could this happen?